amasolov/satellite6-aws-demo/README.md

 # satellite6-aws-demo
 Set of AWS CloudFormation templates and [Ansible](https://www.redhat.com/en/technologies/management/ansible) playbooks for creating a [Red Hat Satellite 6](https://www.redhat.com/en/technologies/management/satellite) Demo Environment on AWS.
-Can be used for Satellite 6 demonstation purposes or as a foundation for more complex Satellite 6 architectures on AWS. **Not suitable** for production depoyments without applying additional security controls.
+Can be used for Satellite 6 demonstation purposes or as a foundation for more complex Satellite 6 architectures on AWS.

+**Not suitable for production deployments without applying additional security controls and configuration.***

 ## List of Satellite 6.5 demos
  - 1x Satellite, 3 additional subnets, 3x capsules, 1 Organization and 4 Locations